 1. Tell me about yourself.
-(Your interviewers will likely start out with a question about yourself and you background to get to know you.
+(Your interviewers will likely start out with a question about yourself and your background to get to know you.
 Start out by giving them an overview of your current position or activities, then provide the most important and relevant highlights from your background that make you most qualified for the role.)

 2. What are your greatest strengths?
 (This question gives you an opportunity to talk about both your technical and soft skills.
 To answer, share qualities and personal attributes and then relate them back to the role for which you're interviewing.)

 3. What do you consider your most significant challenge?
 (It can feel awkward to discuss your weaknesses in an environment where you're expected to focus on your accomplishments.
 However, when answered correctly, sharing your weaknesses can show that you are self-aware and want to continuously get better at your job-traits that are extremely attractive to many employers.
 Remember to start with the weakness and then discuss the measures you've taken to improve.
 This way, you're finishing your answer on a positive note.)

 4. Why do you believe you are qualified for this position?
 (Pick two or three main factors about the job and about you that are most relevant.
 Discuss with specific details.
 Select a technical skill, a specific management skill [organizing, staffing, planning] and a personal success story.)
-5. Have you ever accomplished something you did not think you could?
-(Show you are goal-oriented and have a strong work ethic.
-Provide a good example of when you overcame difficulties to succeed.)